clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

 criterion = nn.ClassNLLCriterion()
 ```

-Finally, another type of classification loss is the multi-class margin loss, which is closer to the SVM loss.
-That loss function can be implemented like this:
+Finally, another type of classification loss is the multi-class margin loss, which is closer to the well-known SVM loss.
+This loss function doesn't require normalized outputs, and can be implemented like this:

 ```lua
 criterion = nn.MultiMarginCriterion()
 ```

+The margin loss typically works on par with the negative log-likelihood.
+I haven't tested this thoroughly, so it's time for more exercises.

+### Exercises:

+The obvious exercise now is to play with these different loss functions, and see how they affect convergence.
+In particular try to:

+  * swap the loss from NLL to MultiMargin, and if it doesn't work as well, thinkg a little bit more about the scaling of the gradients, and whether you should rescale the learning rate.

 Step 4: Training Procedure
 --------------------------

 We now have some training data, a model to train, and a loss function to minimize.
-We define a training procedure, which you will find in this file: _4_train.lua_.
+We define a training procedure, which you will find in this file: `4_train.lua`.

 A very important aspect about supervised training of non-linear models (ConvNets and MLPs) is the fact that the optimization problem is not convex anymore.
 This reinforces the need for a stochastic estimation of gradients, which have shown to produce much better generalization results for several problems.

 In this example, we show how the optimization algorithm can be easily set to either L-BFGS, CG, SGD or ASGD.
 In practice, it's very important to start with a few epochs of pure SGD, before switching to L-BFGS or ASGD (if switching at all).
 The intuition for that is related to the non-convex nature of the problem: at the very beginning of training (random initialization), the landscape might be highly non-convex, and no assumption should be made about the shape of the energy function.
 Often, SGD is the best we can do.
 Later on, batch methods (L-BFGS, CG) can be used more safely.

+Interestingly, in the case of large convex problems, stochasticity is also very important, as it allows much faster (rough) convergence.
+Several works have explored these techniques, in particular, this recent [paper from Byrd/Nocedal](http://users.eecs.northwestern.edu/~nocedal/PDFfiles/dss.pdf), and work on pure stochastic gradient descent by [Bottou](http://leon.bottou.org/projects/sgd).

 Here is our full training function, which demonstrates that you can switch the optimization you're using at runtime (if you want to), and also modify the batch size you're using at run time.
 You can do all these things because we create the evaluation closure each time we create a new batch.
 If the batch size is 1, then the method is purely stochastic.
 If the batch size is set to the complete dataset, then the method is a pure batch method.